- 1 Article Summary: Moving to Dubai from UK

 Many apartments for sale in Dubai and Dubai homes for sale are in freehold zones open to foreign ownership.

-Investing in Off-Plan & Ready Property in Dubai
+Investing in Off-Plan & Ready Property in Dubai for UK Nationals

 Investing in Dubai property offers UK nationals exceptional value, flexibility and long-term growth.
 With the UAE Golden Visa available from property investments starting at AED 2 million (approx. $540,000), many off-plan and completed developments qualify for residency — giving you and your family security in one of the world’s fastest-growing hubs.